 Pattanapaiboonkul (2009) revealed the effect of feed compositions on the mand p-CNB crystallization.
 Below the eutectic composition, the feed composition gave the p-CNB enriched-precipitates, 95.04 wt%.
 At the eutectic composition, amorphous precipitates with the CNB composition closed to the feed compositions were obtained.
 Above the eutectic composition, a crystal formed and their compositions were rich in m-CNB, 92.73 wt%.
 When the effect of adding a zeolite (NaX, CaX, BaX, NaY, and CaY) on the m- and p-CNB crystallization was investigated, the result showed that the presence of the zeolites did not affect the feed composition but had a great influence on the precipitate composition.
-At the eutectic composition, the amorphous precipitates become crystal precipitates with the composition being rich in p-CNB.
+At the eutectic composition, the amorphous precipitates became crystal precipitates with the composition being rich in p-CNB.
 The precipitate composition from the feed above the eutectic composition was shifted from being rich in m- to p-CNB, but the precipitate composition below the eutectic composition remained rich in p-CNB.
 The cation, type of the zeolite, and position of the precipitates had a significant effect on the precipitate composition in the feed below the eutectic composition more than those in the feed at and above the eutectic composition.
 The precipitates near the zeolites had higher purity of p-CNB than the precipitates far from zeolites.
 Temperature variation in the solution during the experiment had no effect.
 Although effects of types of adsorbents on the crystallization were investigated, the precipitate composition was still shifted from m- to p-CNB.

 Yairit (2010) studied the influence of feed compositions on precipitate composition and crystallization temperature.
-At the eutectic composition, the precipitates compose of 62.95 wt% m-CNB and 37.05 wt% at p-CNB.
+At the eutectic composition, the precipitates composed of 62.95 wt% m-CNB and 37.05 wt% at p-CNB.
 Below the eutectic composition, the precipitates were enriched with 91.08 wt% p-CNB, while above the eutectic composition, the precipitates were rich in m-CNB, 89.85 wt%.
 The effects of number of a zeolite showed that the feed solution with 5 grains of the zeolites resulted in the precipitates with high p-CNB compositions than that from the solution with 10 grains of the zeolites.
 The precipitates near the zeolites had p-CNB purity higher than those far from the zeolites.
-For the precipitates in the feed above the eutectic composition, the zeolites can shift the precipitate composition from being rich in m-CNB to p-CNB.
-Furthermore, the presence of seeds can induce the crystallization of the precipitates following the phase diagram at the feed composition and the purity of the precipitates decrease with the increase in the number of the seeds.
-Seeds and zeolites also had a great influence on the crystallization temperature.
+For the precipitate composition from being rich in m-CNB to p-CNB.
+Furthermore, the presence of seeds can induce the crystallization of the precipitates following the phase diagram at the feed composition and the purity of the precipitates also had a great influence on the crystallization temperature.
 Nucleation could be induced by using zeolites at a lower temperature than that required for the crystallization without any zeolite.